 Yes.
 There is Informal Recruitment for IFC and Continuous Open Bidding (COB) for Panhellenic the remainder of the academic year.
 You can express your interest in COB by filling out the form here.
 NPHC and UGC organizations host recruitment and intake on their own schedules, and do not organize a formal recruitment program.

 The University requires all members of registered organizations, like our fraternites and sororities, be full-time University of Kentucky students.
 However, eligibility for new member processes different for each organization.
 All organizations evaluate candidates based on academics, character, involvement, and leadership potential.
 More information about the recruitment process can be found here and on the council websites.

 Can BCTC students join a sorority or fraternity at UK?

-No. Even though BCTC students are able to participate in many student activities at UK, you must be a full-time student at the University of Kentucky to join a fraternity or sorority at UK.
+No. Even though BCTC students are able to participate in many student activities at UK, you must be a full-time, degree seeking student at the University of Kentucky to join a fraternity or sorority at UK.

 Do I have to identify as a student of color to join a culturally-based fraternity or sorority?

 No. Chapters within the National Pan-Hellenic Council, Theta Nu Xi, Sigma Lambda Beta, and Sigma Lambda Gamma are open to students of all ethnic, racial, and cultural backgrounds.